 Kenneth H. Mallen

-Kenny would distinguish himself by earning a Bronze Star, American Service Medal, Good Conduct Medal, WWII Victory Medal, Asiatic Pacific Service Medal and the Philippines Liberation Medal with one Bronze Service Star.
+Kenny would distinguish himself by earning a Bronze Star, the American Service Medal, Good Conduct Medal, WWII Victory Medal, Asiatic Pacific Service Medal and the Philippines Liberation Medal with one Bronze Service Star.
 He left the service at the rank of Technical Sergeant.

 When he returned to the U.S., he went to work for the Green Haven Correctional Facility as an Automotive Mechanics Instructor.
 He later went back to school, SUNY (State University of New York) at New Paltz, and received his teaching certification.